mcgooz/SousChef/README.md

 #### Python
 I've used several 3rd-party libraries in the project:
-- dotenv to save the API key outside of the main files and import it from the .env file
+- dotenv to import the API key from outside of the main files from the .env file
 - pillow is required for image processing
 - requests to interact with the Spoonacular API
 - titlecase to automatically format titles correctly